geomstats/geomstats/README.md

 The user only needs a high-level understanding of Riemannian geometry.
 Each algorithm can be used with any of the manifolds and metric implemented in the package.

+To see additional examples, go to the [examples directory](https://github.com/geomstats/geomstats/tree/master/examples).

 ## Contributing